buettner/private-prefetch-proxy/README.md

 We want to make it easy for sites to take advantage of cross-origin prefetching without revealing the user’s IP address to the destination.
 We propose using an HTTP/2 CONNECT proxy to obfuscate the user’s IP during prefetching to achieve this goal, while at the same time maintaining the security properties of the web and giving both users and websites control over the use of the proxy.

 ## Non-goals
 This proposal is only relevant for the cross-origin cases.
 For same-origin prefetching/prerendering, there is no need to hide the user’s IP address or other state.
-Indeed, the party triggering prefetch/prerender is the same party that is being prefetched/prerendered, and naturally has access to said information.
+Indeed, the party triggering prefetch/prerender is the same party that is being prefetched/prerendered, and naturally has access to this information.
 While same-origin prefetch/prerendering are out-of-scope of this explainer, we are nevertheless interested in improving prefetching/prerendering for both cross-origin and same-origin scenarios through other efforts.

 ## Challenges
 There are two primary concerns we see with prefetch proxies.
 The first is that they can amplify the impact of compromised TLS certificates.
 Today, an attacker must have a compromised TLS certificate and also be on the network path between the user and that origin to MITM the connection.
 If attackers can designate and run prefetch proxies, they can trivially put themselves on the network path.
 A related concern is collusion, where a prefetch proxy works with some destinations to selectively unblind requests.